Cost of Attendance

-If you have any questions or concerns or if you do suffer an athletic related injury, it is very important that you coordinate with the contact person for the Athletic Department:
+If you have any questions or concerns or if you do suffer an athletic related injury, it is very important that you coordinate with the appropriate contact person for the Athletic Department.
+That person is

 Contact the Bursar’s Office

-If you need assistance, please contact the Bursar’s Office at:
+If you need assistance, please contact the Bursar’s Office: